jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 * Full support for the new ACL/permissions system of Joomla 1.6/1.7+.
 This gives you significant flexibility to control who can create, edit, or delete attachments.
-See the `Attachments Permissions`_ section for more information.
+See the `Attachments Permissions`_ section for more details.

 * Full support for viewing access levels.
-This means you can set some of your attachments to be visible by anyone, and some of them visible only to users in certain groups (as defined by the Access Levels).
+This means you can set some of your attachments to be visible by anyone, and some to be visible only to users in certain groups (as defined by the Access Levels).
+  See the `Access Levels Visibility Control`_ section for more details.

 * Simplified and improved options for hiding attachments in various contexts.